 Welcome to the Quality Assurance and Review Service information page.

-We are delighted to share with you the web pages for our service.
 In Achieving for Children, we cover the Royal Borough of Kingston and the London Borough of Richmond.

 The information contained here is to help and assist children, young people and their families understand some of the work we do in our service.
 The web pages are also designed for any professional wanting more information about our service.

 It may be that you have been invited to a child protection conference or a looked after review and want to understand more about what this means for you as a young person or as a parent.
 It may be that you have some worries about an adult who works or volunteers with children.
 We hope the following pages explain everything you need to know.
-Each part of our service has a separate link which will give you more information.
+Each part of our service has a separate page which will give you more information.

 The people working in this service are called child protection conference chairs.
 This service is managed by the Head of Conferencing and Review in Kingston and Richmond.
 On this page you will be able to watch a video we made showing you what to expect if you are invited to a child protection conference.
 It also has other information about conferences and links to the child protection procedures by the Kingston and Richmond Children’s Safeguarding Partnership.